 We may accept some of your images or other content, and decline some.
 Again, nothing personal, it's just the editorial process.

-Each image of a particular model should have a different look, meaning different clothing and/or makeup and hair.
-Usually, only one image of a given look will be accepted.
+We do publish editorial stories.
+In general, however, each image of a particular model should have a different look, meaning different clothing and/or makeup and hair.
+If multiple images of one look are submitted, we may decide to select and publish only one of them.

 To submit images, please upload the files to a sharable folder on a cloud service, such as Dropbox.com, and share the folder via a link to our .